 Exercise 5 – Biceps

-While it’s possible to use resistance bands to target most muscle groups in your body, the bicep is often a sticking point for many people.
-However, it’s possible to perform a standing concentration curl to really work your guns and give you the added size and strength that you need on your arms.
+While it’s possible to use resistance bands to target most vital muscle groups in your body, the bicep is often a sticking point for many people.
+However, it’s still possible to perform a standing concentration curl to really work your guns and give you the added size and strength that you need on your arms.

 Simply stand over a resistance band and hold the handles at your hip level, ensuring there is enough tension to make your biceps really work when you perform the next part of movement.
 Next, you will need to curl your arm in the classic bicep curl motion, ensuring you really squeeze at the top to get full exertion out of your muscles.